UCL/research-computing-with-cpp/07performance/sec02Memory.md

 ![image](img/CacheTranspose8.png)

-We can solve this prob by dividing our matrix up into smaller sub-matrices which do fit into the cache.
-In this example where we only have four slots in our cache, we'll just invert the $4 \times 4$ sub-matrix $A_{0 ...
+We can solve this problem by dividing our matrix up into smaller sub-matrices which do fit into the cache.
+In this toy example where we only have four slots in our cache, we'll just invert the $4 \times 4$ sub-matrix $A_{0 ...
 3, 0...3}$.
 (In reality you can store more than this in a cache but then the diagram would get very cluttered indeed!)

 1. The algorithm will start as before, with a series of cache misses.

 ![image](img/CacheTranspose9.png)

-2. The next value we read though will be `A[0][1]` which _is_ still in the cache!
-The rest of this small matrix is all in the cache, so we proceed with 12 cache hits after our four cache misses: a major improvement in memory performance!
+2. However in this case we stop moving down the column before we overwrite any existing matrix data in our cache.
+So when we come to read `A[0][1]` it is still present in the cache!
+In fact the rest of this small matrix is cached, so we proceed with 12 cache hits after our first four cache misses: a major improvement in memory performance!

 ![image](img/CacheTranspose10.png)